STAR: SocioTechnical Approach to Red Teaming Language Models: Analysis

 \subsection{UMAP embedding}

-To compare thematic clustering of red teaming approaches, we project dialogues (between attacker and language model) from multiple datasets into a shared word embedding space (Fig.~\ref{fig:1}).\footnote{We first project the dialogues onto high-dimensional embeddings using Gecko \citep{lee_gecko:_2024}), then onto two dimensions using UMAP \citep{mcinnes_umap:_2020}.
+To compare thematic clustering of red teaming approaches, we project dialogues (between attacker and language model) from multiple datasets into a shared embedding space (\autoref{fig:umap}).\footnote{We first project the dialogues onto high-dimensional embeddings using Gecko \citep{lee_gecko:_2024}), then onto two dimensions using UMAP \citep{mcinnes_umap:_2020}, with the cosine distance between Gecko embeddings, and the structure generated via the 5 closest neighbors.
 We chose UMAP to be able to compare STAR to prior results, particularly building on \citep{ganguli_red_2022}.
 UMAP is a dimension reduction technique that finds a low-dimensional representation of high-dimensional data while preserving the data's underlying structure.} These datasets include two prior red teaming efforts, STAR, and a dataset of real-world dialogues between users and a proprietary system, which were flagged by the user due to the model displaying undesired behaviour.
 For a fair comparison, we downsample each dataset by randomly selecting the same number of data points.
-For more detail on these datasets see Appendix~\ref{appendix_dataset_descriptions}).
+For more detail on these datasets see \autoref{appendix_dataset_descriptions}).

-We use hierarchical agglomerative clustering on the UMAP embeddings to identify twenty semantic groupings for the dialogues (iteratively joining pairs of clusters that are close to each other in the euclidean space of the UMAP embedding \citep{JMLR:v12:pedregosa11a}).
-The approximate outlines of these clusters are drawn manually in Figure~\ref{fig:1}), and semantic labels per cluster are listed in Table~\ref{table:1}.
+We use hierarchical agglomerative clustering (Ward linkage, 20 clusters to allow for manual inspection within reason) on the UMAP embeddings to identify twenty semantic groupings for the dialogues (iteratively joining pairs of clusters that are close to each other in the euclidean space of the UMAP embedding \citep{JMLR:v12:pedregosa11a}).
+The approximate outlines of these clusters are drawn manually in \autoref{fig:umap}), and semantic labels per cluster are listed in \autoref{table:1}.
 Two reviewers independently assigned semantic labels per cluster and disagreeing labels (clusters 4 and 13) were reviewed by a third reviewer, followed by a discussion among all labellers to determine the final labelling via consensus.
+The choices of hyperparameters were fixed a priori to avoid cherry picking of results.